 This will include information on kits and modules for the DIY electonics enthusiast and lots of information and bite sized advice and information for anyone thinking of pursuing analogue electronic engineering as a hobby or even a possible future career.

 Subjects will include audio amplifiers, test equipment, and even some musical instruments. (one of the reasons a pic of Leon Theramin heads up this section).

 So bookmark this page if you are interested in this sort of stuff and join the musiclab community and create a login (when we can get it to work) to join in and contribute or ask questions.

-Most of these projects are still in development so contact us for the latest information as we will prioritise development based on customer interest.
+Most of these projects are still in development and prototype testing so contact us for the latest information as we will prioritise development based on customer interest.

 A versatile preamp module that ranges from the very simple 4 input preamp with volume control to a sophisticated preamp with full infra red remote control with programmable 2 line display.

 Many options are available from a bare PCB to a fully built and tested preamp.

 The Nytech “Classic” (Coming soon)